richard-shan/fabRepo/docs/lessons/week8/design.md

 <img src="../../../pics/week8/schem.jpg" alt="Schematic" width="450"/>
 </center>

 I then opened up the board in the PCB editor and created the routes.
 This was by far the longest process as I spent around an hour working through 3-4 different iterations of the board to create a working and decently compact routing.
+Thank you <a href="https://fabacademy.org/2024/labs/charlotte/students/collin-kanofsky/">**Collin Kanofsky**</a> for helping me with the traces.

 <center>
 <img src="../../../pics/week8/smallTracePCB.jpg" alt="PCB Schem 1" width="450"/>